 - 1 Predators are animals that hunt other animals for food.
 What kinds of predators do you think farmers have to worry about? - 2 A veterinarian is a doctor who takes care of animals.
-What do veterinarians do for animals? - 3 Vaccinations are shots.
-Why do people and animals need vaccines? - 4 Our environment is the area in which we live.
-How can we help care for our environment? - 5 Recycling is when trash is saved and reused to make something else.
-What are some things that can be recycled?
-Why is recycling important? - 6 Fertilizer can be added to soil to make plants grow faster and healthier.
-Why is fertilizer important to farmers? - 7 A bushel is a type of measurement for dry ingredients.
+What do veterinarians do for animals?

+- 3 Vaccinations are shots.
+Why do people and animals need vaccines? - 4 A bushel is a type of measurement for dry ingredients.
 A bushel is about the same size as eight plastic gallons of milk.
 Apples can be measured in bushels.
-If you buy two bushels of apples, about how many plastic gallons of milk would that be equal to?
+If you buy two bushels of apples, about how many plastic gallons of milk would that be equal to? - 5 Veterinary medicine is what you need to study to become a veterinarian.
+What would you like to study when you grow up?